saif86/Pakfood-Internationals---OOP-Case-Study/README.md

 ![untitled](https://user-images.githubusercontent.com/41892175/45937408-41b26000-bff2-11e8-8111-0203fddcb9b2.jpg)

 To learn how to convert Problem Statment into UML class diagram click here: [Step-wise procedure to translate a problem statement into class diagram](https://github.com/saif86/Object-Oriented-Modeling---Graphic-Editor)

+## Task 2 - UML Class Diagram to C++ coding
+Consider the following class from the scenario discussed in task 1: